UnterrainerInformatik/GameDevelopmentLinks/README.md

 Here are other link-lists to browse.

 * [**Awesome-MonoGame**](https://github.com/aloisdeniel/awesome-monogame) - This one contains a large list of MonoGame related projects on GitHub.
 Thx to the awesome Alois Deniel.
+* [**The Big List Of Indie Game Marketing**](http://www.pixelprospector.com/the-big-list-of-indie-game-marketing/) - On this page you will find a collection of handpicked articles about indie game marketing.

 ## Tutorial Sites
 No specific order.